-The Math-Physics Library has merged with Vesic Engineering Library, and is located in Room 210 Teer Building (660-5368, facsimile: 681-7595).
+The Math-Physics Library merged with Vesic Engineering Library last year, and since then has been located in Room 210 Teer Building (660-5368, facsimile: 681-7595).
 The library has a comprehensive collection of textbooks, monographs, journals, and reference works treating mathematics, statistics, physics, and astronomy.
 In addition, the library maintains materials on reserve for specific courses.